 In the Cross Country test, long boots or boots with matching chaps are compulsory.
-A long-sleeved rugby shirt may be worn.
+A longsleeved rugby shirt may be worn.
+Boots must have a well-defined heel to avoid slipping through the stirrup.

 7. Jewellery

 Jewellery worn anywhere on the body can increase the risk of injury.
 Athletes are strongly recommended to remove all jewellery, especially before the jumping and cross country tests.